GrafiteInc/Builder/README.md

 ],
 ```

-Finally run migrate to add the subscrptions and bind them to the accounts:
+Finally run migrate to add the subscrptions and bind them to the user meta:
 ```php
 php artisan migrate
 ```